mattbocosoft/presentation-swift/constants-variables.md

 ###Optionals
 Optionals are one of the most powerful features of Swift and contribute to the language's safety features.
 An optional can either say that there *is a value and it's x* or that *there is no value*.
 Optionals are similar to nullable pointers in Objective-C except that they apply to all types and not just classes.

-Declare an *optional* constant or variable by adding a question mark (?) after the variable name:
+Declare an *optional* constant or variable by adding a question mark (?) after the variable type:
 ```
-let name? = "George"
+let name: String? = "George"
-var possibleAge?
+var possibleAge: Int?
 ```

 ###Unwrapping Optionals